4th Space Operations Squadron: World War II

 Established under the 1st Photographic Group in May 1941.
 Performed aerial mapping primarily over the southwestern United States prior to the Pearl Harbor Attack using Beechcraft F-2 Expeditor variants of the Beechcraft Model 18 which were equipped for the reconnaissance role.

 After the United States entry into World War II, flew aerial mapping missions over Western Canada and Alaska, mapping uncharted territory to support the building of the Alaska Highway.
 Deployed to South America in 1942–1943; mapping locations in British Guiana and Brazil for locations of emergency airfields as part of the development of the South Atlantic Transport Route.

 Attached to 13th Air Force in late 1944; engaged in long-range mapping and reconnaissance over combat areas in support of seaborne landings in the Southwest Pacific Area and the liberation of the Philippines.
 Remained in the Pacific Theater after V-J Day performing reconnaissance mapping flights over Japan, Korea, and China.
 Unit largely demobilized on Okinawa.
 Inactivated in early 1946.

 Air Force reserve

 Active from 1947 to 1949 at Niagara Falls Municipal Airport as a reserve unit.
-Apparently not fully manned or equipped.
+Apparently not fully staffed or equipped.